BaeSungHyun/Automatic-Wall-Creation-from-Raster-Floor-Plan-in-Revit/README.md

 ## Acknowledgements

  - This project uses model from https://github.com/CubiCasa/CubiCasa5k repository which is under Creative Commons Attribution-NonCommercial 4.0 International License.
- - Python code of this project is written in Ubuntu and Conda environment
+ - Python code of this project is written in Ubuntu and Conda environment.
+Thus, requirements.txt will only work on Ubuntu
  - C# code of this project is written in Windows and Visual Studio
  - The C# code of this project targets Revit 2025, https://help.autodesk.com/view/RVT/2025/ENU/?guid=Revit_API_Revit_API_Developers_Guide_html use this link to set up addin file.